BenKBreen/AmericanSignLanguage/README.md

 This package is video interpreter which can detect 59 distinct characters and symbols from American Sign Language.

+Example where I attempt to sign "Hi Artem"

 <img src="ASL.gif" width="900" height="450"/>

-Test where I attemp to sign "Hi Artem"

 # Setup
 Complete the following steps to install the package.